 Lastly, if there is a fire emergency, call 9-1-1 as soon as possible and remain outdoors.
 Never return inside a burning building to retrieve an item.

-The State Fire Marshal's Office and the Fire Academy make up the Division of Fire and Life Safety, which is a division of the S.C.
+The State Fire Marshal's Office, the Fire Academy, and the Emergency Response Task Force make up the Division of Fire and Life Safety, which is a division of the S.C.
 Department of Labor, Licensing and Regulation.